lokeshwaran100/neploy/README.md

 Install the necessary Python libraries.
 You can do this using the pip install command: pip install numpy pandas sklearn
 Save the code in a file called code_optimization_model.py.
 Open a terminal and navigate to the directory where the file is saved.

-Run the following command to run the code: python code_optimization_model.py
+To run the code with an input file, you can use the following command: python code_optimization_model.py input.txt
+Where input.txt is the path to the input file.
+The file should contain one smart contract code snippet per line.

+To run the code with an input string, you can use the following command:

+python code_optimization_model.py "uint256 totalSupply = 1000000;"
-This will print the classification report for the model.
+The output of the code will be the suggested improvement for the input code snippet.

 To deploy the model, you can use a variety of methods, such as: